Yana people: History

+20th century

+Redding Rancheria was created by the Bureau of Indian Affairs in 1922, and the Wintu, Pit River, and Yana tribes, which lived in the surrounding areas, proceeded to move into it.
+The Yana were one of the tribes who, in 1939, formed the Redding Rancheria Tribal Government.

 Yahi

 The Yahi were the southernmost portion of the Yana.
 They were hunter-gatherers who lived in small egalitarian bands without centralized political authority, were reclusive and fiercely defended their territory of mountain canyons.
 The Yahi initially numbered around 400.

 The Yahi were the first Yana group to suffer from the Californian Gold Rush, as their lands were the closest to the gold fields.
 They suffered great population losses from the loss of their traditional food supplies and fought with the settlers over territory.
-They lacked firearms, and armed white settlers committed genocide against them in multiple raids.
-These raids took place as part of the California Genocide, during which the U.S. Army and vigilante militias carried out killings as well as the relocation of thousands of indigenous peoples in California.
-The massacre reduced the Yahi, who were already suffering from starvation, to a population of less than 100.
+They lacked firearms, and armed white settlers caused genocide against them in multiple wars.
+These wars took place as part of the California Genocide, during which the U.S. Army and vigilante militias carried out the relocation of thousands of aboriginal peoples in California.
+The wars reduced the Yahi, who were already suffering from starvation, to a population of less than 100.

-On August 6, 1865, seventeen settlers raided a Yahi village at dawn.
-In 1866, more Yahis were massacred when they were caught by surprise in a ravine.
-Circa 1867, 33 Yahis were killed after being tracked to a cave north of Mill Creek.
-Circa 1871, four cowboys trapped and killed about 30 Yahis in Kingsley cave.
+On August 6, 1865, seventeen settlers waged a war in Yahi village at dawn.
+In 1866, more Yahis were blown up when they were caught in a ravine.
+Circa 1867, 33 Yahis died after being tracked to a cave north of Mill Creek.
+Circa 1871, four cowboys defeated about 30 Yahis in Kingsley cave.